Moving for a better balance

 Did you know- Each year on the first day of fall, national organizations from the Falls Free Coalition and the National Council on Aging (NCOA) join together for National Falls Prevention Awareness Day, a day of action to help raise awareness and prevention of falls.
-This year it's Friday, September 22.

 The program is delivered twice a week for 12 weeks and includes a component of at-home practice each week for participants to reap the benefits of falls prevention.
 Moving For Better Balance is led by a qualified instructor and teaches an eight-form routine of Tai Chi-based movements modified specifically for falls prevention.

 • Moving For Better Balance works to improve balance, muscle strength, flexibility, and mobility to enhance overall physical health, which leads to better functioning in daily activities.